Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/7-coordinate-space.md

 <i  class="image-description">Canvas height > Canvas width, hence 1 unit in y axis > 1 unit in x axis</i>
 </div>

 This unequal unit length must be handled carefully; otherwise, whatever you draw may appear **stretched or squished** on rectangular canvases.
-We will learn how to fix this properly in later chapters.
+We will learn how to fix this in chapter **Fixing Aspect Ratio**.

 **Note:** This chapter only **scratches the surface** of the WebGL coordinate system.
 As we move to **3D rendering**, we will explore this topic in much more depth—covering the **left-handed vs right-handed coordinate systems**, **how to use the z- axis**, **how to render 3D scene on 2D screen** etc.